shijuanchen/forest_degradation_georgia/README.md

 Please email me at shijuan@bu.edu to request a pdf copy of the full text if you don't have access to Elsevier.

 There are different versions of CCDC-SMA for temperate region (Under the folder named 'Temperate') and tropics (Under the folder named 'Tropics').
 Each version has apps and codes to run CCDC-SMA.
 If your study region is in the boreal forest, you can try either temperate or tropic versions.
+You can either use the scripts in "Optional" folder to create forest mask and strata or your own forest mask or land cover maps.

 ## 1. apps